mostsfa538/InkSpire/README.md

 Explore the complete API documentation for InkSpire on [SwaggerHub](https://app.swaggerhub.com/apis-docs/MOSTAFA51MOKTAR/ink-spire_book_store_api/1.0.0).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./lICENSE) file for more details.

 ## Use Case Architecture

 The following diagram illustrates the various roles and interactions within the **InkSpire** web application.
 Each actor's responsibilities and control over website features are outlined to enhance user experience and functionality.